larsvilhuber/ssb-demo/code/README.md

 Bureau.
 The compute capsules on CodeOcean can prevent this problem by packaging not only the data and analysis code, but also specifying the computational environment.
-By ensuring that everything can run within the CodeOcean compute capsule using the synthetic data, it also ensures that everything can be run within the CodeOcean compute capsule using the confidential data.
+By ensuring that everything can run within the CodeOcean compute capsule using the synthetic data, it also ensures that everything can be run within the associated compute capsule's container using the confidential data, even when the confidential data is not housed on CodeOcean or any publicly accessible service.

 ## Development of code on open compute servers using synthetic data